vizia/vizia-book/src/basic/lens_map.md

 <img src="../img/stylesheet.png" alt="" width="400"/>

-This example appears unchanged from when we applied the stylesheet, however values of the labels are all bound to data in the `Person` model.
-Change the name and email in the model and re-run the application to see that the values of the labels change accordingly.
+Change the name in the model and re-run the application to see that the values of the labels change accordingly.